oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       }
     },

-#### Full Product Name Type - Product ID
+#### 3.1.3.1 Full Product Name Type - Product ID

-Product ID has the value type Product ID (product_id_t).
+Product ID (`product_id`) holds a value of type Product ID (`product_id_t`).

-#### Full Product Name Type - Name
+#### 3.1.3.2 Full Product Name Type - Name

+Textual description of the product (`name`) has value type `string` with 1 or more characters.
-Textual description of the product.
-The value of a Full Product Name element should be the product’s full canonical name, including version number and other attributes, as it would be used in a human-friendly document.
-Value type is string with 1 or more characters.
+The value should be the product's full canonical name, including version number and other attributes, as it would be used in a human-friendly document.

 Examples:

     Microsoft Host Integration Server 2006 Service Pack 1 Cisco AnyConnect Secure Mobility Client 2.3.185

-#### Full Product Name Type - CPE
+#### 3.1.3.3 Full Product Name Type - CPE

-Common Platform Enumeration representation.
+Common Platform Enumeration representation (`cpe`) of value type `string` with `pattern` (regular expression):

+    ^(?i)cpe:(/|\\d+\\.\\d+)[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*$

 The Common Platform Enumeration (CPE) attribute refers to a method for naming platforms external to this specification.
-Value type is string with 1 or more characters matching the regular expression pattern:

-    ^(?i)cpe:(/|\\d+\\.\\d+)[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*:?[^:]*$

 ### 3.1.4 Language Type
+Language type (`lang_t`) has value type `string` with `pattern` (regular expression):

+    ^[a-zA-Z]{2,3}(-.+)?$

-Language type identifies a language, corresponding to IETF BCP 47 / RFC 5646.
+The value identifies a language, corresponding to IETF BCP 47 / RFC 5646.
 See IETF language registry: [https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)

-Value type is string with 2 or 3 characters matching the regular expression pattern:

-    ^[a-zA-Z]{2,3}(-.+)?$

 Examples: